withcopper/docs/Copper-Privacy-Policy.md

 ## The Choices You Have With Your Information

-> You can update, correct, or delete your information or modify what information is sent to Applications at any time by accessing your account settings.
+> You can update, correct, or delete your information or modify what information is sent to Application Providers at any time by accessing your account settings.

 You may visit your account settings in order to update, correct, or delete certain personal information.
-In your account settings, you can also update your permissions for the sharing of your personal information our Applications at any time, though keep in mind that they may have a copy of any data you previously shared.
+In your account settings, you can also update your permissions for the sharing of your personal information Application Providers at any time, though keep in mind that they may have a copy of any data you previously shared.
 If you wish to close your account, you may email us or select the option in your account settings.
 If you close your account, we will make efforts to delete your personal information, unless we have to keep it for legal reasons.
 Please note, however, that we cannot guarantee that all instances of your information will be deleted from our Services; for example, some information may be held in inaccessible locations such as backup files, our Services may be inaccessible due to a network outage, or our code may have unexpected programming errors.

 > We will give you communication preferences that we honor.